OisinHick/The-Advanced-Cartographer/README.md

         ```bash
         python HaloCEMapDownloader.py --HaloInstallDir "C:\Program Files (x86)\Microsoft Games\Halo Custom Edition"
         ```
         *Important*: This will *not* download any new maps.
 It only processes files already in the `downloads` folder.
     - Show Help Menu

         ```bash
         python HaloCEMapDownloader.py -h
         ```
 3.  **Downloads Folder:**

-    Downloaded files will be saved in a folder named `downloads` in the same directory as the script.
-Extracted `.map` files will also be placed in this folder *before* being moved to the Halo installation directory (if specified).
+    Downloaded files will be stored in a folder named `downloads` in the same directory as the script.
+Extracted `.map` files will also be placed in this folder *temporarily during extraction* before being moved to the Halo installation directory (if specified).

-4. **Log Output**
+4.  **Log Output.**

-   - The script uses the `logging` module to provide informative output about its progress, including:
+    The script uses the `logging` module to provide informative output about its progress, including:

     -   Creation of the `downloads` folder.
     -   Found download links.
     -   Downloaded file paths.
     -   Extraction of ZIP files.
     -   Moving of `.map` files.
-     -  Any errors encountered (e.g., network errors, file errors, timeouts).
+    -   Logs any errors that occur, such as network issues, file errors, or timeouts.

 ## Important Notes

 -   **Website Structure:** This script relies on the HTML structure of halomaps.org.
 If the website's structure changes significantly, the script may need to be updated (specifically the XPath expressions and CSS selectors used to find elements).
--   **Download Speed:**  The download speed will depend on your internet connection and the halomaps.org server.
-- **Large Downloads**: Downloading *all* maps from a paginated category (e.g., multiplayer maps) can take a considerable amount of time and consume significant disk space.
+-   **Large Downloads:** Downloading *all* maps from a paginated category (e.g., multiplayer maps) can take a considerable amount of time and consume significant disk space.
+However, you should see them appear individually as each download finishes.
-- **Error Handling**: The script includes error handling for common issues (network errors, file errors, etc.), but unexpected errors may still occur.
-Check the log output for details.
--   **Headless Browser:** The script uses a headless Chrome browser, meaning you won't see a browser window open during the scraping process.
-This is generally more efficient.

 ## Troubleshooting

 -   **`FileNotFoundError`:**
-    -   Make sure the `HaloInstallDir` you provided is correct and exists.
+    -   Make sure the `HaloInstallDir` you provided is correct and exists with a halo.exe in it.
-    -   Make sure no invalid characters are in the filenames (the script attempts to remove these, but edge cases might exist).
+    -   Make sure no invalid characters are in the filenames (the script attempts to remove these, but outlier cases might exist).
 -   **`TimeoutError`:**
     -   This usually indicates a network issue or a problem with the website.
 Try running the script again later.
-    -   You could try increasing the `WebDriverWait` timeout (currently 10 seconds) in the `get_download_info` and `scrape_filelinks` functions, but this will make the script slower.
+    -   You could try increasing the `WebDriverWaitTimeout` (currently 10 seconds) in the `get_download_info` and `scrape_filelinks` functions, but this will make the script slower.
--   **Maps not appearing in Halo CE:**
+-   **Maps Not Appearing in Halo CE:**
     -   Ensure the `.map` files were correctly moved to the `maps` folder within your Halo CE installation.
+    -   Ensure your using a UI file which can display your map.
-    -   Make sure there are no duplicate `.map` files (the script tries to prevent this, but manual intervention might cause issues).
+    -   Make sure there are no duplicate `.map` files (The script attempts to prevent overwrites, but manual intervention or errors could cause duplicates.).
+By default, the script will skip ui.map if it detects it.
     -   Some custom maps may require additional files (e.g., textures, sounds) to be placed in specific folders within the Halo CE installation.
 Consult the map's documentation (if available) for instructions.
+As an example, CMT scripts currently need to be manually installed and Lumoria maps may need to have sound DLL's installed manually.
+    -   If a map file appears to be present but doesn't work, try re-downloading it.
+The original download may have been corrupted.

 ## Contributing

 If you find any bugs or have suggestions for improvements, feel free to create an issue or submit a pull request.

-This README provides comprehensive documentation for the Halo Custom Edition Map Downloader script, covering its features, prerequisites, usage, troubleshooting, and contribution guidelines.
-It's well-structured and easy to understand, making it a valuable resource for users of the script.